Navigating complex litigation

 Book Law is committed to delivering smart, strategic advice and excellent professional service to clients of all sizes, from individual entrepreneurs and family-run businesses to large, publicly-traded companies.
 Book Law practices exclusively in commercial litigation, ensuring that clients are provided with sophisticated representation drawn from years of experience.

 Hilary’s judgment, creativity and persistence have earned her a reputation as a go-to commercial litigator.
-She has been recognized as “Repeatedly Recommended” and a “Rising Star” by Lexpert and as a “Litigation Star” by Benchmark.
-Before founding Book Law, Hilary was a partner at one of Canada’s leading litigation boutiques and at a well-regarded full-service Bay Street firm.
+She has been recognized in the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada as “Most Frequently Recommended” for Corporate Commercial Litigation and as a “Litigation Star” by Benchmark.
+Before founding Book Law in 2018, Hilary was a partner at one of Canada’s leading litigation boutiques and at a well-regarded full-service Bay Street firm.

-Hilary’s commercial litigation practice includes shareholder disputes, commercial real estate litigation, professional negligence and product liability cases.
+Hilary’s litigation practice includes partnership and shareholder disputes, commercial real estate litigation and professional negligence cases.
 She is experienced in cases involving fraud and conspiracy, contempt of court and jurisdiction challenges, and has represented clients as lead counsel at all levels of court in Ontario on motions, trials and appeals.

 Book Law practices in all areas of commercial litigation, including: